RuanVasco/glpi-plugin-reservationdetails/README.md

 1. Go to Administration > Profiles
 2. Select the desired profile
 3. Click on the "Reservation Details" tab
-4. Configure rights for Resources, Custom Fields, and Reservations
+4. Configure rights for Resources, Custom Fields, Permissões de Reserva, and Reservations

 ### Permission Levels